ICWallis/Stanford-Geothermal-Python-Sessions--Intermediate/README.md

 ## Workshop Outline

-This workshop is designed expand participants knowledge of Python's language, libraries/packages, and ecosystem in ways that will advance practical use of Python in geothermal science and engineering.
+This workshop is designed expand participants knowledge of Python's language, libraries/packages, and ecosystem in ways that will advance the practical use of Python in geothermal science and engineering.

 The workshop is designed to be delivered in-person as lectures and demonstration using the code in this repo.
 Therefore, this repo lacks the wrap-around documentation that is typical for a self-directed courses.
 The course content assumes participants already have a basic working knowledge of python.